 All of these help Candide oppose the idea constantly reinstated by Pangloss, the all-knowing philosopher, that “all is for the best”.
 However, contrary to his belief in his teacher, Candide begins to form his own perception of the world around him and towards the end of the book realizes that all is not for the best.

 The novella is extremely fast-paced.
 It is good for individuals who like a quick, fast read.
 I loved it because I was never bored, and the story was always straight to the point.
 Voltaire does a good job at employing sarcastic bits here and there and constantly uses Candide and Pangloss to mock the status quo present during his time.

-Northanger Abbey by Jane Austen is available for checkout from the Mission Viejo Library.
+Candide by Voltaire is available for checkout at the Mission Viejo Library.